 - Your personal data will be stored accordingly on our systems.

 - Training and further education.
 Your personal data will be used for certification exams and certificates of participation for the purpose of legitimizing and issuing your training certificate.
-PRODYNA or external trainer use lists of participants with personal data for internal organization, e.g. individual preparation of participants or sending of training material.
+PRODYNA or external trainers use lists of participants with personal data for internal organization, e.g. individual preparation of participants or sending of training material.
 Participation in feedback questionnaires regarding training quality is voluntary and anonymous.
 Online registration for public trainings is done via Eventbrite.de or XING.de, their data protection regulations apply.

 The following table lists the categories of personal data that PRODYNA processes or could process as part of the processing activities described in this Global Privacy Statement.